HZcohort/DiNetxify/README.md

 ##### After disease pair construction

-Following **disease pair construction**, the `DiseaseNetworkData` object can be serialized into compressed file formats (e.g., .npz for NumPy-based storage or .pkl.gz for gzipped Python object persistence) to enable reproducible experimentation.
+After running the `DiseaseNetworkData.disease_pair()` function, you will obtain a `DiseaseNetworkData` object that has been updated in place, specifically generating the `DiseaseNetworkData.trajectory` attribute for subsequent analyses.
+Typically, once this step is completed, the resulting `DiseaseNetworkData` object should be saved in a compressed file format (e.g., .npz for NumPy-based storage or .pkl.gz for gzipped Python object persistence) to facilitate cross-platform data transfer and reproducibility of experimental results.
 The following example code show how to save the object to .npz file.

 ```python
 # For example: save the updated data object with disease pairs